joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-01-the-javascript-bridge.md

 {% include note.html body="This approach works fine for a single message.
 But when you have more than one I recommend creating a concrete type and doing the parsing there.
 A great example is <a href='https://github.com/hotwired/turbo-ios/blob/main/Source/WebView/ScriptMessage.swift'>ScriptMessage.swift</a> from the Turbo source code." %}

-Now the fun part: adding the button to the screen.
-Head back to our custom delegate callback, the one responsible for creating the handler and session.
+Now the fun part: Adding the button to the screen.
+Head back to our custom delegate callback — the one responsible for creating the handler and session.
 Add the button and route the URL when tapped.
-And my favorite, use the image name to render a [SF Symbol](https://developer.apple.com/sf-symbols/) icon!
+And my favorite, use the image name to render a [SF Symbol icon](https://developer.apple.com/sf-symbols/)!

 ```swift
 private var nextActionButtonURL: URL?